JoelineAlves/hair_manager/README.md

 As an administrator of the site, I want to be able to:
 * view the site clearly on any device.
 * sign back into my account quickly.
-* edit all reviews if necessary.
+* edit all categories if necessary.
-* delete all reviews if necessary.
+* delete all categories if necessary.
-* add new locations categories.
+* add new categories.
-* edit locations categories.
+* edit hair styles.
-* delete locations categories.
+* delete hair styles.
-* receive email messages from site users.
+* add new hair styles.

 ### Colour Scheme